Des Moines Water Works: 1920–1999

 In 1931, the benefit of fluoride in preventing tooth decay opened a controversy for three decades.

 Between 1933 and 1935, during the Great Depression, about 3500 men could not pay their water bills, and Denman offered them work often for several days, laying water mains, grade park roads, inspect hydrants.
 Seven thousand plantings of trees and shrubs were made yearly from seedlings grown in the greenhouse.

 In 1942, DMWW bought 650 acres of farmland southwest of Des Moines to build an emergency reservoir, the Dale Maffitt Reservoir, which was opened for fishing in 1948.

 In 1945, another flood and in 1947 a record-breaking flood occurred.

 From 1948-49, the softening plant was built, called the filter building which housed the laboratory and the water rate increased for the first time in 50 years.
 In 1950, levees around the Fleur Drive treatment plant were built.
 In 1959, DMWW started fluoridating its water at the request of the city council.

 In 1955, the Nollen Standpipe and the Wilchinski Standpipe were built.
 Land for a north standpipe was purchased in 1955, but construction did not begin until 1959.
 In 1973, this standpipe, near Sears at Merle Hay Mall, was named Tenny standpipe.

 In 1957, Iowa Light and Power installed a substation at DMWW and electric motors and pumps began to be used ending steam power.
-In 1958, eight more filters and two more softening basins were added to the filter plant.
-It was decided a dam would be constructed at Saylorville, Iowa but groundbreaking took until 1965.
+In 1958, eight more filters and two more softening basins were added to the filter plant and Congress authorized construction of a dam at Saylorville, Iowa on the Des Moines River for Saylorville Lake which allowed the Army Corps of Engineers of the Rock Island District to provide flood control for both the Des Moines River system, including downtown Des Moines, and also the Mississippi River system but groundbreaking took until July 1965 and becoming fully operational in 1977.

 In 1972, DMWW installed water meter reading equipment on the outside of homes.

 In 1985, an office building was built.

 In 1992, the eight tanks of a nitrate removal facility were built.

-In 1993, the Raccoon River crested at a record 14.7 feet above flood stage, forcing the Fleur Drive treatment plant to be shut down and residents were without any water service for 11 days, and non-potable water for 18 days.
+During the Great Flood of 1993, the Raccoon River crested at a record 14.7 feet above flood stage, forcing the Fleur Drive treatment plant to be shut down and residents of the greater Des Moines metropolitan area were without any water service for 11 days, and non-potable water for 18 days.
 The height of the levees was increased to a height of 31 feet.

 In 1998, ground was broken for a new treatment plant, called the Maffitt Treatment Plant.